-I’m more than what people see.
-How I look is just one part of my identity.
+I am more than what people see.
+How I look is just a part of my identity.

-I’m the people I love, and who love me.
+I am the people I love and who love me.

-I can be proud of what sets me apart, and loud about what’s unfair.
+I can be proud about what sets me apart, and loud about what is unfair.

 All of these things and more make up who I am.
 And together, they become the universe of my identity.

-The universe of my identity is my own to name and explore, to keep to myself or to share with those I trust.
-If I’d like to talk about my identity, or get support with anything on my mind, I can check out KidsHelpPhone.ca for more information and resources 24/7.
+The universe of my identity is my own to name and explore, to keep to myself, or to share with those I trust.
+If I want to talk about my identity, or get support with anything on my mind, I can check out KidsHelpPhone.ca for information and resources 24/7.